 Ways to eliminate this –

-- Organizations can reduce the waste of inventory by understanding the process and defining the necessary inventory levels or make inventory decisions based on historic metrics.
+- Organizations can reduce the waste of inventory by understanding the process and defining the necessary inventory levels or making inventory decisions based on historic metrics.

 - Organizations can also focus on purchasing raw material when it is needed and also create a proper queue system.